-Kansas City, Kansas has enjoyed a diverse history of numerous industries that helped it become one the leading cities in the state.
-However, since most industries in Kansas City once relied heavily on asbestos, the city has experienced a high rate of asbestos exposure, due to an array of assembly plants, railroads, mills, packing plants, and more.
+Kansas City has a diverse history of numerous industries that helped it become one the leading cities in the state.
+However, since most industries in Kansas City once relied heavily on asbestos, the city has experienced a high rate of asbestos exposure, due to an array of asbestos in assembly plants, railroads, mills, packing plants, and more.

 If you or a loved one have been diagnosed with mesothelioma, asbestos-related lung cancer, or asbestosis, it’s important to understand your legal options and what you may be entitled to.
 We invite you to fill out our form today for a free Financial Compensation Packet, filled with information about top mesothelioma lawyers in Kansas City, how to get paid in 90 days, how to file an asbestos trust fund claim, and much more.